-- Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
-Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - Demonstrate meaningful collaboration with a state, tribal, or local court system and a nonprofit, nongovernmental or tribal domestic violence and/or sexual assault victim service provider. - 5.
-Demonstrate a meaningful partnership among all signing parties. - 6.
-Specify the extent of each partner's participation in developing the application. - 7.
-Identify the people who will be responsible for developing and implementing project activities and describe how they will work together and with project staff. - 8.
-Describe the resources each partner would contribute to the project, either through time, in-kind contributions, or grant funds (e.g., office space, project staff, and training). - 9.
-Demonstrate that the project has commitments from entities that will receive training if the applicant proposes training under purpose area 3 or 8 (training for court-based, court-related personnel or those within the civil justice system).
+- 1. Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
+Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
+State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 4.
+Display a clear link between the proposed activities described in the Proposal Narrative.
+The MOU should contain activities that are included in the Proposal Narrative and should not omit any activities in the Proposal Narrative. - 5.
+Demonstrate a commitment to work together to achieve stated project goals and objectives. - 6.
+Demonstrate that the partnership requirement has been met as described in the Eligibility section of the solicitation.